Scott Grieves | Animal Control Officer

 Contacting the Animal Control Officer

 Please feel free to call and leave a message with any questions or complaints including barking dog complaints.

-If you do not hear back from me within a reasonable period of time please call the Police Station and ask them if they could contact the Dog Officer.
+If you do not hear back from me within a reasonable period of time please call the Police Station and ask them if they could contact the Animal Control Officer.
 Thank you for your continued cooperation.

 Dog Licensing Fees are available on the Town Clerks Licensing Page.